telefonicaid/fiware-orion/doc/manuals/user/geolocation.md

 ## Geo-located queries NGSIv2

-The [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/) defines a Geographical Queries languague (based on `georel`, `geometry` and `coords` fields) that can be also used in NGSIv1 with the FIWARE::Location::NGSIv2 scope, e.g.:
+The [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/) defines a Geographical Query languague (based on `georel`, `geometry` and `coords` fields) that can be used also in NGSIv1 with the FIWARE::Location::NGSIv2 scope, e.g.:

 ```